2jang/ollama-chutesai-proxy/README.md

 The server handles request transformation, parameter mapping, system prompt injection, message history management, and streams responses back to the client in the Ollama format.

+Also, it supports [NineteenAI](https://app.sn19.ai/app), which is fast and free too.

 ## ✨ Key Features

 - ⚙️ **Easy Configuration**: Setup via `config.py` for API tokens, model names, server port, and default LLM parameters.